 Serves 12 (half the recipe for 6 servings)

-1 pounds yellow onions, chopped (about 4 cups)
+1 pound yellow onions, chopped (about 4 cups)

 3. Add the tomatoes and their juice, beans and their juice, water, tomato sauce, and beef base.
 Stir to mix well and then add the bay leaves.
 Stir gently.

-5. Thin the chili with water, if necessary, and add salt to taste (I don't use any salt, don't think it needs any).
-It might not be necessary, as the beans and the base are salty.
+5. Thin the chili with water, if necessary, and add salt to taste.
+The beans and the base are already salty.
 Remove the bay leaves and serve.
-Serve with shredded cheese, chopped onion, jalapeno peppers and sour cream.
+Serve with shredded cheese, chopped onion, jalapeno peppers, and sour cream.

 6. The chili can be cooled and refrigerated for up to 3 days and frozen for up to 1 month.
 Reheat it gently, stirring frequently.